codenotary/cnlc-docs-test/pages/help/introduction.md

 The programming interface provided by our SDKs lets you perform Ledger transactions with the core.

-CodeNotary Cloud uses an append-only data structure to store inserts and updates along the correct timestamp and data sequence.
+Codenotary Cloud uses an append-only data structure to store inserts and updates along the correct timestamp and data sequence.
 Powerful query capabilities allow for a fast data search and immediate inclusion proof.

 ### User Interface